This is the multi-page printable view of this section. Click here to print.

 | Name | Schedule name |

-| Min | Minimum server number set in the schedule |
+| Min | Minimum number of servers set in the schedule |

-| Desired | Target server number set in the schedule |
+| Desired | Number of target servers set in the schedule |

-| Max | Maximum server number set in the schedule |
+| Max | Maximum number of servers set in the schedule |

-| Period | Schedule execution period
+| period | Schedule execution frequency

 |

-| Date/Day of the Week | Schedule execution date or day of the week
+| Date/Day of Week | Schedule execution date or day of week

 |

-| Execution Time | Schedule execution time |
+| Execution time | Schedule execution time |

-| Time Zone | Schedule execution time zone |
+| time zone | Schedule execution time window |

-| Status | Schedule status |
+| status | Schedule status |

-| More > Modify | Modify the schedule information
+| More > Edit | Edit the schedule information |

 |

-| More > Activate | Activate the schedule
+| More > Disable | Deactivate this schedule

 |